-Social insurance contributions have to be paid by both employees and employers, except for accident insurance, which is only paid by employers.
+Social insurance contributions must be paid by both employees and employers except for accident insurance, which is only paid by employers.

-Austrian social insurance is compulsory and comprises of health insurance, pension insurance, unemployment insurance, and accident insurance.
+Austrian social insurance is mandatory and includes health insurance, pension insurance, unemployment insurance and accident insurance.

-The maximum contribution basis for regular payments amount to EUR 5,670 per month.
-The maximum contribution base for special payments (those that do not occur on a monthly basis, such as a bonus) amounts to EUR 11,100 per year.
+The maximum contribution basis for regular payments amounts to EUR 5,670 per month.
+The maximum contribution base for special payments (those not occurring on a monthly basis, such as a bonus) amounts to EUR 11,100 annually.